Toward Universal Testing of Dynamic Network Models: Main results

-\item[{\rm (iii)}] There exist constants $C > 0, \gamma < -2$ such that, for all $t$, the expected number $N^{M}_{t}(q)$ of vertices $v$ satisfying $p_{t,v} = q$ is upper bounded by $C t(qt)^{\gamma}$. \end{itemize} \end{definition} Note that the linear preferential attachment model is easily seen to be contained in $\CC$, taking $Y_{t,v} = \deg_{t}(v)$.
-The second constraints follows for this model because only a bounded number of vertices' degrees change after a given time step.
-The final constraint translates to a decay condition on the expected degree sequence, with $\gamma = -3$.
-Additionally, models involving preferential attachment to vertices based on the number of subgraphs of a given type in which they participate are also in $\CC$.
-While many natural models (such as nonlinear preferential attachment and the duplication-divergence model) are not contained in this class, similar results to ours (concerning our proposed test statistic) nonetheless may be shown to hold with a more careful analysis.
+Additionally, models involving preferential attachment to vertices based, e.g., on the number of triangles in which they participate are also in $\CC$.
+While many natural models (such as nonlinear preferential attachment and the standard duplication-divergence model) are not obviously contained in this class, similar results to ours (concerning our proposed test statistic) nonetheless may be shown to hold with a minor generalization of our model class. \end{example}